10U and 12U Rules

 - Any runner is out when the runner does not slide or attempt to get around a fielder who has the ball and is waiting to make a tag.

 - Pee Wees will not have an Infield Fly rule.
 Midgets will still use the Infield Fly rule.

 - Pee Wees will not be allowed to throw breaking pitches.
 If a pitcher is caught throwing a breaking pitch by the UMPIRE, it will be called a ball.

 * All bats must have a USA Baseball stamp.

 - 10U cannot be 11 before January 1, 2022

 12U cannot be 13 before January 1, 2022

 - PeeWee & Midget pitchers may throw 3 innings per game.
 The innings must be consecutive without interruption.
+Once a pitcher has been removed from the mound, they cannot come back and pitch again in the same game.
 One pitch constitutes an inning.
 During the MinnDak year-end tournament, the innings per game rules remain in place; but in addition to that, a pitcher (Midget or Pee Wee) can only pitch up to 6 innings per day and 9 for the tournament.

 - No automatic intentional walks.
 A batter must receive four pitches to walk.

 - All Pee Wee and Midgets team members must bat, bat in order and must play a minimum of 2 innings in the field (tournament games included).

 NOTE: If a game ends because of run rule or time limit, the innings played rule will not be considered violated.